 No photo given.

-As a member of the NTC, Dr. Al-Fortiya represents the city of Misratha.
+As a member of the NTC, Dr. Al-Fortiya represents the city of Misrata.

 13. Mr. Mohamed Al-Muntasir

-As a member of the NTC, Mr. Al-Muntasir represents the city of Misratha.
+As a member of the NTC, Mr. Al-Muntasir represents the city of Misrata.

 The following list includes those members who were added later to the above